-The number of claims of copyright infringements have increased, because unlike in 2015 the claims have not been aggregated.
+The number of claims of copyright infringements have decreased.
 These claims are automatically emailed and all those claims do not comply with our notice and takedown policy.

-The number of phishing reports has slightly declined after an upward trend in previous years.
+The number of phishing reports have declined again after an upward trend until 2016.
 We have no explanation for this decrease.